Julieta Eugenio

 Early Life

-Julieta Eugenio was born in 1990 the village of Necochea, Argentina, about 5 hours south of Buenos Aires.
-At age 9 she began studying piano at the Instituto Orquestal de Necochea and then switched to the alto saxophone a year later.
-While in her teens she played clarinet in a Dixieland style band and at 18 she moved to Buenos Aires to study at the Manuel de Falla Conservatory for Jazz Performance.
-While in school she performed regularly in local jazz clubs with her own trio and as a member of Eloy Michelini's quintet.
-In 2013 Eugenio moved to New York City to study at the Aaron Copland School of Music of Queens College.
-While pursing her Master's Degree she began hanging out in the city's jazz clubs and sitting in when possible.
+Julieta Eugenio was born on January 22, 1990, in Necochea, a small coastal city approximately five hours south of Buenos Aires, Argentina.
+She began studying music at age nine at the Instituto Orquestal de Necochea under Juan Carlos Gesualdi, initially on piano before switching to alto saxophone a year later.
+During her teens, she played clarinet in a Dixieland-style band at the institute.
+At eighteen, she moved to Buenos Aires to study at the Manuel de Falla Conservatory for Jazz Performance, where she switched from alto to tenor saxophone after discovering that the lower register better suited her expressive voice.
+She performed regularly in Buenos Aires jazz clubs with her own trio and as a member of Eloy Michelini's quintet.
+In 2013, she moved to New York City to pursue a master's degree at Queens College's Aaron Copland School of Music, studying under Antonio Hart, Jeb Patton, and David Berkman.